 Rats are not the only animals that like to eat dog poop – dogs like to do it as well!
 As disgusting as this may sound to us, it is a recognized canine behavior called coprophagia.
 Around one and six dogs are regular poop eaters and a quarter of dogs have tried it at least once.
 Both adults and puppies show this behavior but it is more common in multi-dog households and females.
 It is not a behavior that you should tolerate because it can lead to your dog eating feces produced by other dogs.
 This puts them at risk of contracting diseases.
 One of the main prevention strategies for coprophagia is removing poop as soon as they have deposited it.
 A lot of poop hanging around only encourages them!

-9. Dog Poop Encourages Flies and Mosquitoes
+9. Dog Poop Encourages Flies

 10. Dog Poop Can Contain Parasites

-Dogs can also have whipworms (Trichuris vulpis) in their large intestine.
+Dogs can also have whipworms (Trichuris vulpis) in their small intestine.
 They attach themselves firmly to the intestinal wall.
 The eggs pass out with the feces and infect other dogs.
 There are rare reports of human infections.

 11. Your Dog May Roll In It